fmager/real-time/m1_memory_hierarchies/s4_building_a_computational_graph.md

 # 2️⃣ Building a Computational Graph
 Ok, so now we have the basic building blocks ready.
 We also have a very simplifying set of constraints.
 This allows us to just represent this graph as a straight line.
-Thus we can just represent our graph as a series of nodes in a list.
-This list needs to be runnable both on the CPU and the GPU, so we'll look at how we can make a CPU graph runner and a GPU graph runner which can interpret the same list of commands and still work just fine.
+So we can just represent our graph as a series of nodes in a list.
+This list needs to be runnable on both the CPU and the GPU, so we'll look at how we can make a CPU graph runner and a GPU graph runner which can interpret the same list of commands and still work just fine.
 First we are going to do this on the CPU, then the GPU.
 Then we are going to run the GPU graph in a loop instead of reconstructing it with every iteration.